 Step 7: Heat some oil in a non-stick skillet, spoon the hash brown mix into the pan, and flatten without squashing.
 Cook them over low heat on both sides until golden brown.
 You can also spoon the mix onto parchment paper on a baking sheet and oven-bake them for a lighter option.

 Recipe Tips & FAQ’s

-Squeezing as much moisture from the cauliflower rice is the most important step in this hash brown recipe.
-Removing that moisture will help bind the mix, prevent soggy hash browns and make them crispy.
-We give you more tips for removing the moisture in the recipe card.
+Squeezing as much moisture from the cauliflower rice as possible is the most important step in this hash brown recipe.
+It will help bind the mix, prevent soggy hash browns, and make them crispy.

 Storage and Freezing Tips for Hash Browns